 Title tags precisely preview the link content and meta titles provide a concise detail.
-In search results of a query, The search query keywords are highlighted in Title tags.
+In the search results of a query, The search query keywords are highlighted in Title tags.
 So, keeping the title tag under 60 characters is a smart move as it is previewed without any curtail.

-The relevant and specific use definitive keywords is a standard practice as that’s the most acceptable format for search engines as well as suitable for users.
+The relevant and specific use of definitive keywords is a standard practice as that’s the most acceptable format for search engines as well as suitable for users.

 You can edit meta description from your website content management system (CMS) and have a preview of it as the short text paragraph appearing under website URL in the search results.

 The website URLs can be set automatically in website CMS but it is recommended to be altered as per the SEO suitability.
-URLs are to be optimised keeping keywords in consideration and is not required to follow suit of headlines word by word.
+URLs are to be optimised keeping keywords into consideration and is not required to follow suit of headlines word by word.